Advanced architecture meets carrier-class network operation requirements

 Redundant backup highly improves service reliability

 - Redundant backup is configured for all components on the control plane to perform seamless switchover when one component fails.
-Control planes of vBRAS can be deployed cross-DC backup, which enables seamless switchover to the standby control plane when the active control plane fails, fully guaranteeing reliability of the control plane.
+Control planes of vBRAS can be deployed cross-DC backup, which enables switchover to the standby control plane when the active control plane fails, fully guaranteeing reliability of the control plane.

 - The forwarding plane has natural redundancy and achieves service load balancing.
-It also supports multi-service hot standby.
+It also supports multi-service pool standby.
 The service is automatically switched to the standby device when the active forwarding device fails, without the need for redialing.
 It is more flexible and efficient compared with hot standby deployment of traditional BRAS.

 Extremely simplified OAM shortens new service provisioning period